 What is echinacea?

-In the United States and other countries, including Canada, herbal remedies such as echinacea preparations are not evaluated according to the same criteria as pharmaceuticals (medications) and do not have set standards for preparation, safety, or degree of effectiveness.
+In the United States and other countries, including Canada, herbal remedies and dietary supplements such as echinacea preparations are not evaluated according to the same criteria as prescribed medications and do not have set standards for preparation, safety, or degree of effectiveness.
 For more information on herbal products in general, please see our fact sheet at: https://mothertobaby.org/fact-sheets/herbal-products-pregnancy/pdf/.

-There have been two studies looking at exposure to echinacea during pregnancy.
-No increase in birth defects was seen in these studies involving 569 women who reported taking echinacea while pregnant.
-The exact timing of the exposure was not specified in the majority of women but many reported use early in pregnancy.
+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
+There have been small studies looking at exposure to echinacea during pregnancy.
+No increase in birth defects was seen in these studies.
+The exact timing of the exposure was not mentioned in the majority of women but many reported use early in pregnancy.

-While this information is reassuring, further studies are needed to know if there is an increased chance for birth defects or other problems associated with use of echinacea in pregnancy.
-Herbal products are presently not monitored for contaminants such as metals, pesticides, chemicals, microorganisms, or other ingredients not listed on the label.
-These contaminants may have their own adverse effects on a pregnancy.
+Herbal products are not monitored for other possibly harmful substances (called contaminants) such as metals, pesticides, chemicals, microorganisms, or other ingredients not listed on the label.
+These contaminants may have their own negative effects on a pregnancy.
 Some echinacea preparations contain alcohol.
-Using large amounts of an alcohol-containing tincture could result in birth defects or other alcohol-related problems.
+Using large amounts of products that contain alcohol could result in birth defects or other alcohol-related problems.
 Alcohol from any source should be avoided in pregnancy.

 - Chow G, et al. 2006.
 Dietary echinacea purpurea during murine pregnancy: Effect on maternal hemopoiesis and fetal growth.
 Biol Neonate; 89: 133-138.

 - Gallo M, et al. 2000.
 Pregnancy outcome following gestational exposure to echinacea.
 Arch Intern Med.
 160:3141-3143